kopalite/ExpressWalker/README.md

 # ExpressWalker
 ExpressWalker provides a generic way to examine and change any object graph in fashion similar to "Visitor Pattern".
 One can build generic hierarchy composition - called visitor - capable to "visit" any property, collect its value and change it.
 Uses refleciton only while building re-usable visitor (initial step) and relies purely on expression trees afterwards.

 That's why **it is way much faster** than custom solutions that are usually built with reflection.

-It is optionally protected from circular references.
-It provides fluent API in the following way:
+It is optionally protected from circular references so you can avoid StackOverflowException easily.
+Provides fluent API while building a visitor which increases code readability in terms of recognizing the hierarchy buing built right away from the code.

 The optional and configurable things available are: